yataoz/lightweight_portrait_matting/README.md

 tensorboard --logdir ./train_root/<model_name>/logger
 ```

+## Pretrained Model
+You can download the pretrained model [here](https://drive.google.com/drive/folders/1ZwhgHj_GO-NoD8MrMJYv7GaybNxGCHdx?usp=drive_link).

 ## Evaluation Data
 1. The model is evaluated with [P3M-10K](https://github.com/JizhiziLi/P3M/tree/master?tab=readme-ov-file), [PPM-100]() and [PhotoMatte85]().
 Download the datasets and save to `./Datasets/P3M-10K`, `./Datasets/PPm-100` and `./Datasets/PhotoMatte85`.
 2. Some of the evaluation metrics require trimap annotations.
 The test set of P3M-10K comes with trimap images already, so we're good on this.
 However, PPM-100 and PhotoMatte85 do not have ground truth trimap annotations.
 Following the trimap generation of P3M-10K, we create trimaps from alpha mattes with similar heuristics such as dilations and erosions.
 Call the `gen_dataset_trimaps()` function in `PPMData/data_loader.py` and `PhotoMatteData/data_loader.py` to generate trimaps for both datasets.

 ## Model Evaluation
+1. Make sure your trained model or pretrained checkpoint is located in `./train_root/<model_name>/logger`.
+E.g., `./train_root/<model_name>/logger/0000500000.pth`.
-Run `bash run_benchmark.sh` for model evaluation.
+2. Run `bash run_benchmark.sh` for model evaluation.
 You may change the value of `SRC_TRAIN_DIR`, `DATASET` and `PRIVACY_DATA` to specify which model and dataset/subset to evaluate with.
 A *.csv file will be saved in the model checkpoint folder with all the evaluated metrics.

 ## Model Profiling
-Run `bash run_profile.sh` to profile model inference speed.
+Run `bash run_profile.sh` to profile network inference speed (excluding pre/post processing).
 You may change the value of `SRC_TRAIN_DIR` and `INPUT_SIZE` to specify which model and input resolution to profile with.

 # Results
 ## Intermediate coarse trimaps vs output high resolution mattes